-For instance they have a relatively thick tunica media.
+For instance, they have relatively thick tunica media.
 This layer as already mentioned above consists of elastin fibres and smooth muscle which largely depends on the distance from the heart.
-Arteries close to the heart such as the aorta have a large amount of elastin fibres.
+Arteries close to the heart such as the aorta have a large number of elastin fibres.
 This allows the aorta to carry out its function.
-For instance when blood is pumped to the aorta after the ventricles have contracted the elastin fibres, allows the aorta to expand rather than burst under high pressure.
-Secondly, the use of large amounts of elastin fibres allows the arteries to create a recoil action allowing the blood to be maintained at a high pressure and kept at a forward direction when the heart relaxes.
+For instance, when blood is pumped to the aorta after the ventricles have contracted the elastin fibres, allows the aorta to expand rather than burst under high pressure.
+Secondly, the use of large amounts of elastin fibres allows the arteries to create a recoil action allowing the blood to be maintained at high pressure and kept at a forward direction when the heart relaxes.
 On the other hand, arteries further away from the heart contain less amount of elastin fibres however, have a higher proportion of smooth muscle.

 - The outermost layer, the tunica adventitia with its collagen fibre provides the artery with a tough outer layer.

 - Overall thickness of the wall is large within arteries. arteries have relatively small lumen in relation to the thickness of the wall.

 - There are no valves in the arteries since the pressure is so high there isn’t a tendency for the blood to flow backwards.